 - Mentoring interventions and leisure-time programmes are combined;

-- Mentoring is long-lasting, intense, and at least a year in duration;
+- Mentoring lasts at least a year in duration;

-- Include a personal and committed relationship with an adult;
+- Includes a personal and committed relationship with an adult;

 - Stresses the importance of the young person’s psychological and social development;